Hella (company): History

 In 2008, Hella started a joint venture between Hella and Gutmann Messtechnik, diagnostic specialists, to devote more attention to this area.
-Also in 2008, it was announced that the company would pay more attention in the future to issues and items that are outside of the traditional automotive domain.
-That same year, Hella sold Danish subsidiary Holger Christiansen A/S to the automotive supplier Bosch.
+Also in 2008, it was announced that the company would pay more attention in the future to issues and items that are outside the traditional automotive domain.
+That same year, Hella sold its Danish subsidiary Holger Christiansen A/S to the automotive supplier Bosch.

 Because of strong economical fluctuation, Hella recorded a loss in the fiscal year 2005/06.
 Their management decided for a program to lower the costs and increase efficiency so that in the following fiscal year 2006/07 an operational gain could be recorded.
 In the fiscal year 2007/08 this operational gain increased again.
 Furthermore, Hella recorded the second highest consolidated sale of 4,4 billion Euros In the following fiscal years, a constant growth was recorded, which reached 5,3 billion euros in 2013/14.

 Since 2017, Hella has spun off brighter AI and Yptokey from their incubator.

-In 2021, French auto equipment maker Faurecia agreed to buy the Hueck family’s controlling 60 percent in Hella and announced to bid for the remaining shares in a deal valued in total at 6.7 billion euros.
+In 2021, French automotive supplier Faurecia agreed to acquire the Hueck family's 60 per cent majority stake in Hella for €3.4 billion and announced an offer for the remaining shares at €60 per share, valuing the company at a total of €6.7 billion.
+The takeover agreement for the 60% stake was concluded on 15 August 2021.
+Faurecia purchased half of the remaining shares in August 2022, bringing its stake in Hella to 80%.